Free & Same Day Ground Shipping | View Details

 The ol’ “black stuff in a bucket” is just hot liquid asphalt originally created for road repair.
 Nowadays, it is water-based.
 The thickness of the bituminous tar is not specified – it is only 10 mils thick at most when cured.
 It soon disintegrates due to the “alkali attack” from concrete – its life expectancy is between 18 months and 3 years.

 The tar damp proofing is inexpensive and meets the lowest minimum standard.
-Most building codes require that “unfinished” basement living spaces only be damproofed (no guidance on what to do if you later finish the basement).
+Most building codes require that “unfinished” basement living spaces only be damp-proofed (no guidance on what to do if you later finish the basement).
 The codes usually also require that if masonry walls enclose a habitable space, they must be first covered with 3/8 inch thick parging made of Portland cement.

 Damp proofing may be acceptable if there is a sandy soil and great drainage.
 But often, there is a high water table or poor soil.
 Clay holds rainwater, which builds up hydrostatic pressure against the foundation.
 Moreover, water cannot drain through the undisturbed soil under the footings and groundwater level rises.